Ontario shuts schools, indoor dining and gyms

 Schools shut down for in class learning last April because of record cases driven by the delta variant.
 They had since resumed in class learning.

 Ford said they are expecting a “tsunami” of cases and noted just one percent of 100,000 new cases a day could overwhelm hospitals.
+Ontario has a population of more than 14.7 million.

 Retail stores will be limited to 50% capacity and indoor social gatherings will be capped at five people.